Hungarian Beef Goulash

-Hungarian beef goulash is a hearty stew with tender chunks of beef in a rich tomato sauce.
-It's perfectly seasoned with sweet paprika, onions, garlic, caraway seeds and herbs.
+Hungarian beef goulash is a comforting stew featuring tender beef chunks simmered in a rich tomato sauce.
+It’s seasoned with sweet paprika, onions, garlic, caraway seeds, and herbs for a deeply flavorful dish.

 Ingredients needed

-- stew beef: The great part about this stew is that you can use really inexpensive cuts of beef.
-The slow cooking tenderizes even the toughest cuts.
-I like to use chuck roast.
+- beef: The best part about this stew is that you can use inexpensive cuts of beef, making it budget-friendly.
+The slow cooking process tenderizes even the toughest cuts, so you don’t need to splurge on premium meat.
+I like to use chuck roast, which becomes melt-in-your-mouth tender as it simmers in the rich tomato and paprika sauce.
+It’s a great way to get hearty, comforting flavors without breaking the bank!

 - spices: Sweet Hungarian paprika, salt and pepper.